British Uganda Programme: East Africa protectorate and the British interests

-The British were involved in the scramble for (East) Africa to safeguard a range of British interests, such as commercial superiority, the crusade against the East African Slave trade, apprehension over the control of territory that served as a route to India, and rivalry with the German and French governments.
-They opted to exercise indirect control over East Africa by establishing the Imperial British East Africa Company (IBEA) funded by William Mackinnon in 1888 and led chiefly by Frederick Lugard, George Wilson and other imperial officers of the expeditions.
+The British Empire participated in the scramble for Africa to protect a range of interests, including maintaining commercial dominance, suppressing the East African slave trade, securing key routes to India, and competing with Germany and France for influence.
+In East Africa, the British chose to exert indirect control through the Imperial British East Africa Company (IBEA), funded by William Mackinnon in 1888 and administered primarily by Frederick Lugard, George Wilson and other imperial officers involved in regional expeditions.

-Despite significant investments, the Imperial British East Africa Company (IBEA) began to fail by mid-1895.
-Poor infrastructure, financial instability, huge debts, and inadequate management led to this downfall.
-As a result, the British government proclaimed the protectorate, and its administration was transferred to the Foreign Office.
-With the aim of exploiting the commercial potential of the interior regions, the British built the Uganda Railway, which ended up costing taxpayers a total of £5,244,000.
-Unfortunately, the return on investment from the railway was not as substantial as anticipated.
-This shortfall, combined with the Anglo-Boer War in South Africa, sparked growing unease within the Foreign Office.
-Immigration to the protectorate was viewed as a potential solution to the mounting debt.
+Despite significant investment, the IBEA was effectively bankrupt by mid-1895.
+Poor infrastructure, chronic financial instability, large debts, and weak management contributed to its collapse.
+Consequently, the British government declared a protectorate over the region and transferred administration to the Foreign Office.
+Seeking to unlock the commercial potential of the interior, the British built the Uganda Railway, which ultimately cost taxpayers £5,244,000.
+However, the railway failed to generate the anticipated economic returns.
+This shortfall, combined with the expense of the Second Boer War in South Africa, intensified concerns within the Foreign Office, leading officials to view increased European immigration to the protectorate as a possible solution.